SCOPE OF THIS CHAPTER

 Self-harm is any act of intentional self-injury or self-poisoning.
-It describes any behaviour where someone causes harm to themselves, usually as a way to help cope with difficult or distressing thoughts and feelings;
+It describes any behaviour where someone causes harm to themselves, usually as a way to help cope with difficult or distressing thoughts and feelings (Mental Health Foundation 2017)

 Although most people who self-harm do not go on to take their own life, self-harm can be a precursor to suicide and children and young people who self-harm may kill themselves by accident.
 Every act of self-harm needs to be taken seriously.

 Self-harm can be described as wide range of behaviours that someone does to themselves in a deliberate and usually hidden way.
 In many cases self-harm remains a secretive behaviour that can go on for a long time without being discovered.
-Many children and young people may struggle to express their feelings in another way and will need a supportive response to assist them to explore their feelings and behaviour and the possible outcomes for them.
+Many children and young people may struggle to express their feelings in another way and will need a supportive response to assist them to explore their feelings and work out more helpful ways of coping

-The indicators that a child or young person may be at risk of taking actions to harm themselves or attempt suicide can cover a wide range of life events such as bereavement, bullying at school or a variety of forms of cyber bullying, often via mobile phones, homophobic bullying, mental health problems, difficulty managing strong emotions, low self esteem and expressions of hopelessness, substance misuse, family problems such as domestic violence and abuse or any form of child abuse as well as conflict between the child and parents.
+Risk factors may include a wide range of life events such as bereavement, bullying including cyber bullying, social media, mental health problems, difficulty managing strong emotions, low self esteem and expressions of hopelessness, substance misuse, family problems such as domestic violence and abuse or any form of child abuse as well as conflict between the child and parents.

 - Cutting behaviours;